project-meucci/thimm.github.io/docs/Agtech - So What?/Regen-ag-series-4-greenwashing-or-good-business-live-debate.md

 ---
-title: Regen Ag Series #4: Greenwashing or Good Business?
-Live debate.
+title: Regen Ag Series 4 Greenwashing Or Good Business Live Debate
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Agtech - So What?
 (2020-09-09)